- October 26, 2017

 Guarding the future

-When you do not want to take the responsibility of your partner’s tax bill, you can choose the married filing separately option, which offers financial protection.
-Here, the Internal Revenue Service will never apply your tax refund to your spouse balance due.
+When you do not want to take responsibility for your partner’s tax bill, you can choose the married filing separately option, which offers financial protection.
+Here, the Internal Revenue Service will never apply your tax refund to your spouse’s balance due.
 While filing separate returns, it prevents the IRS from clutching a tax refund of the spouse, when the other is behind on child support payments.

-Stay tuned with Etax1040s to get the latest tips and updates on federal income taxes information!
-And don’t forget: you can now e-file your annual income taxes on Forms 1040 with ETAX1040s.com.
+Stay tuned with Tax2efile to get the latest tips and updates on federal income tax information!
+And don’t forget, you can now e-file your annual income taxes on Form 1040 with Tax2efile.